Vocaluptuous

 Vocaluptuous is a vocal group from Singapore, known primarily for its a cappella deliveries and a distinctly unique Singaporean identity with original songs.
-The group currently consists of tenor Hazrul Nizam, baritone/music director John Lee, vocal percussionist/tenor Kai Wen Hwang, soprano Genevieve Seah, bass Chong Wai Lun, and tenor Takuma Tanaka.
+The group currently consists of tenor Hazrul Nizam, baritone/music director John Lee, vocal percussionist/tenor Kai Wen Hwang, soprano Genevieve Seah, tenor Takuma Tanaka, and bass Michael Liew.

 History

 Formation

 Vocaluptuous was formed in 1997 by Andy Quek, the resident arranger and music director who was also responsible for general national awareness of contemporary a cappella music locally and a series of concerts featuring various Singaporean groups titled Aka A Cappella.
 The original line-up featured 9 singers.

 Evolution

 Throughout the course of its history, there have been dramatic changes in the group's line-up due to personal commitments.
 The group's development can be tracked through its style of music.
 Since its inception, it has gone from its doo-wop, pop and rock roots to a contemporary a cappella group and, presently, a vocal group identified by its stylistic musical approach: Lush, Pop, Jazz.